Bnjalizama/pdsnd_github/README.md

 Udacity Git project - program practice exercises

 ### Description
-This repository contains the Udacity's nanodegrees' projects completed by me.
+In this repository I do practice with exercises from the Udacity program

 ### Files used
 bikeshare.py